 We also want to help you make plans for your own situation after Brexit, so this Q&A explores some of the challenges that drivers may face in the days, weeks and months ahead.

 The cost of motoring

 Will the cost of new vehicles increase?

-In addition, there may then be WTO tariffs on imports.
+After the 11-month transition period, a no deal Brexit could mean that the UK defaults to WTO tariffs on imports.
 For cars, this is 10%.
 The import and export of vehicle components could also be affected, which may filter through to new car prices.

 If you are a LeasePlan customer you will be contacted in advance of any price changes to help you make the most informed decision.

 Will new vehicle orders be affected?

 If there is a no-deal Brexit, there is a chance that any vehicles delivered after the deadline could be held up at the docks, as borders may not be running as efficiently.
 Even if your car is 100% made in Britain, it is likely to need parts from elsewhere in the world, which could take longer to get here.